WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step4-Play-again/README.md

 How can we adjust the code so we can easily play the game again?

-We have based this project around running the programme using functions, so let's make another function to take care of asking if the player wants to play again.
+We'll make another function to take care of asking if the player wants to play again.

 Under the code for defining function ```play_game()``` define our new function ```play_again()```.
 The first line is
 ```